 However, the commission split can vary depending on the terms arranged by the seller.
 For example, the seller may want to give the buyer’s agent 3%, and their own agent will keep 2% to encourage more showings of the home.
 This split is entirely negotiable and is often used as a strategic tool to help sell homes faster.

-Why Toronto real estate agent fees matter
+Why do Toronto real estate agent rates matter?

 As a seller, knowing how much you’ll have to pay when you sell your home can make a huge difference when it comes to choosing a listing price and accepting an offer.
-It’s not enough to look at the base amount — you also need to understand how much of the sale price will actually end up in your pocket.

 Seller’s agent commission

 Since you’re paying as much as 5% of your home’s selling price to REALTORS®, you deserve to know exactly what you’re paying for.
 Again, this should all be listed out in your agent’s contract, but you can always ask what is included in your agent’s fees if it isn’t clear: Will they take professional photos or offer video tours?
 Do they help with home staging?
 Will they be readily available for showings and proactively market your home?